Insights Basics

 Complex event properties

 Mitzu supports complex event properties.
-Complex event properties are event properties that are nested inside other event properties.
-For example, you can have a user_properties
+Complex event properties are event properties nested inside other event properties.
+For example, you can have a user_properties event property containing nested country_code and language event properties.

 Mitzu shows these properties in the following format in the property filter dropdown:

-In the example above, we have an Event props
+In the example above, we have an Event props event property containing nested Cost Usd and Number of items properties.

 User and group property filters

 User and group properties are not bound to specific events.
-User and group profile tables are the source of these properties.
-In the property filter dropdown, you will see the User Property
+The user and group profile tables are the source of these properties.
+In the property filter dropdown, you will see the User Property and Group Property options with the following icons:

 Cohort filters

-Cohorts are a "cherry-picked" set of users.
+A cohort is a "cherry-picked" set of users.
 You can create cohorts in Mitzu in multiple ways:

 - Import from a CSV file